It's On Again

+Critical reception

+Todd Martens of Los Angeles Times wrote that the song "feels a little like two songs smashed into one", one "underscored by slow-rising synths that add heft to the generally fierce intensity of Lamar" and the other "keeps Keys relatively restrained, as her voice sticks close to a warm beat", praising Pharrell and Zimmer production.

 Music video

 The music video of "It's On Again" was released on April 14, 2014 on Vevo and was directed by Rich Lee.
-It features appearances from Alicia Keys, Kendrick Lamar, Pharrell Williams, and Hans Zimmer and footage of the film.
+It features appearances from the involved musicians and footage of the film.

 Release

 On March 12, 2014, Columbia Records issued a press release announcing that "It's On Again" would be included on the soundtrack for The Amazing Spider-Man 2 (2014) and serve as the closing song for the film.
 The release included a statement from director Marc Webb, who described the process of selecting "a song that would be upbeat and exciting, but also contain a note of foreboding" to serve as the film's closing theme and praised "It's On Again" as the "perfect end note."
 Keys also expressed her excitement at working with Kendrick Lamar, producer Pharrell Williams and film composer Hans Zimmer, the latter of whom scores the film.
 On March 31, "It's On Again" was uploaded to Keys' official SoundCloud page and impacted mainstream urban radio in the United States.
 The following day, it was released digitally as a single.